 Logic Gates

 The basic building blocks of any computational device we use today are the so-called logic gates.
-They implement the logical operators we know from math or spoken language (with some imprecision) like AND
+They implement the logical operators we know from math or spoken language (with some imprecision) like AND, OR or XOR.

 The goal here is to implement them in an electronic circuit, where the inputs are switches and the output is an LED.
 For this we use transistors.
 Their working mechanism is explained in a different blog post.